About Long County

 Property & Public Records

-The Clerk of Superior Court in Long County serves as the official recorder of deeds and maintains all land records for the county.
-Located at 60 McDonald Street, Ludowici, GA 31316, the office can be reached at (912) 545-2143.
+The Clerk of Superior Court in Long County is the official recorder of deeds and maintains all land records for Long County.
+Located at 60 McDonald Street, Ludowici, GA 31316, the office can be contacted through the office’s website.
 The Clerk's office maintains an extensive collection of real property documents including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, easements, plat maps, and Uniform Commercial Code (UCC) filings.
-These records date back to the county's formation in 1920 and include indexed grantor-grantee records.
+These records date back to Long County's formation in 1920 and include indexed grantor-grantee records.

 - Real property search access requires account registration and charges typically range from $0.25 to $1.00 per page depending on document type and age.